 For example, let's take joint replacement surgery.
-Here are some ideas for consumer-friendly angles that find that promotion-meets-people sweet spot:
+Here are some ideas for consumer-friendly angles that find that sweet spot where promotion meets public interest:

 - Tell a patient story.
 Your readers are interested in real people.
 A success story about a life changed by a new knee or hip is a powerful way to inspire—while promoting and building trust in your services and surgeons.

 - Ease fears.
 Share how surgical advances make joint replacements less invasive and less painful and offer quicker recoveries.

 - Be helpful.
 Answer practical questions about recovering from joint surgery.
 Or offer a step-by-step guide for planning for joint surgery.